US agency loosens mask guidance for summer campers

 Children who aren’t fully vaccinated should still wear masks outside when they’re in crowds or in sustained close contact with others – and when they are inside, the Centers for Disease Control and Prevention said.
 Fully vaccinated kids need not wear masks indoors or outside, the agency said.

+The guidelines open the door to a more conventional camp experience and came out in the nick of time, just before camps start opening in some parts of the country, said Tom Rosenberg, president of the American Camp Association.

-The guidance is the first in a wave of updates that will incorporate the agency's recent decisions on masks and social distancing.
-Earlier this month, the CDC said Americans don't have to be as cautious about masks and social distancing outdoors, and that fully vaccinated people generally don't need to follow such measures in most situations.
+The guidance is the first in a wave of updates that will incorporate the CDC's recent decisions on masks and social distancing.
+Earlier this month, the agency said Americans don't have to be as cautious about masks and distancing outdoors, and that fully vaccinated people don't need masks in most situations.

 Previously, the CDC advised that just about all people at camps should wear masks with only a few exceptions, like while they are eating, drinking or swimming.

-But that was before adults began getting vaccinations in December, and before the U.S. government authorized Pfizer vaccinations for kids as young as 12 to 15.
+But that was before adults began getting shots in December, and before the U.S. government authorized the Pfizer vaccine for 12- to 15-year-olds earlier this month.

-About 2.5 million of the roughly 17 million U.S. kids in that age group have gotten at least one dose of vaccine since it was authorized earlier this month.
+About 2.5 million of the roughly 17 million U.S. kids in that age group have gotten at least one shot.
 A second dose is also required, three weeks after the first, and then it takes two more weeks before the vaccine fully takes effect.

 The new guidance also says social distancing — staying 3 to 6 feet from others — is recommended for the unvaccinated, but not for the vaccinated.